 Price is a key variable to consider when choosing a password manager.
-Keeper and LastPass offer competitive pricing for four base packages: single users, families, business teams and business enterprise.
+Keeper and LastPass offer competitive pricing for four base packages: single users, families, business teams and business enterprises.

 Additionally, Keeper offers discounted rates for students, healthcare workers and members of the military.
 LastPass occasionally offers limited-time deals for education users but does not offer ongoing discounts.
 Both platforms offer add-on services at an additional cost.